DhananjayBhadauria/py_anywhere_django/readme.txt

 # starting paste this form to send mail
 1. update the value of to_mail in form
+2. form should be bootstrap
+3. jquery cdn should be added

     <form id="contact_form">
         <h4 id="response_block" style="color: green;"></h4>